RogueRope/docs/content/docs/main/intro.md

 The setup is volunteer driven, so **everyone needs to participate.**

-This means: helping with food-preparation, cleaning, making content, taking care of each other.
+This means: helping with food-preparation, building, cleaning, making content, taking care of each other.

 ### What does Rogue Rope provide?